fpavanSolvd/clothingStore/README.md

         "error": "All required fields must be provided" }

-    If UserType is not admin or customer
+    If role is not admin or customer
     HTTP 400 BAD REQUEST
     {
-        "errors": "UserType must be admin or customer" }
+        "errors": "role must be admin or customer"
+    }

     If email already exists